Speech & Swallowing Issues

 Ask your doctor for a referral to a speech-language pathologist.
 Also contact your health insurance company to find out what therapy and procedures are eligible for reimbursement and to find a list of SLPs covered by your plan.

 There are also Parkinson’s-specific programs led by certified speech-language pathologists.
-Lee Silverman Voice Treatment (LSVT) and Speak Out! are two evidence-based programs available throughout the U.S. and abroad.
+Lee Silverman Voice Treatment (LSVT) and the Parkinson Voice Project SPEAK OUT! are two evidence-based programs available throughout the U.S. and abroad.
 Call the Parkinson’s Foundation Helpline at 1-800-4PD-INFO (1-800-473-4636) for help locating a speech-language pathologist or a program near you.

 Tips for Coping with Speech Difficulties